MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 #### Visual calculations

 The way you write DAX changes today with the introduction of visual calculations!
 Visual calculations are DAX calculations that are defined and executed directly on a visual.
 A visual calculation can refer to any data in the visual, including columns, measures, or other visual calculations.
 This approach removes the complexity of the semantic model and simplifies the process of writing DAX.
 You can use visual calculations to complete common business calculations such as running sums or moving averages.
-Visual calculations make it easy to do calculations that were previously very hard or even almost impossible to do.
+Visual calculations make it easy to do calculations that were previously hard to do.
 To learn more about how to enable and use visual calculations, visit [Visual calculations overview](/power-bi/transform-model/desktop-visual-calculations-overview).

 #### Value filter behavior

 We are introducing a new option to control value filter behavior.
 By enabling the "Independent Value Filters" setting, users can prevent the automatic combining of multiple filters on the same table into a single coalesced filter.
-This change offers greater flexibility, allowing for more precise and independent filtering to meet specific modeling needs, thereby enhancing the accuracy and control of data queries.
+This change offers greater flexibility, allowing for more precise and independent filtering to meet specific modeling needs and enhancing the accuracy and control of data queries.
 To set this property for SSAS, you can use the Tabular Object Model or [TMSL](/analysis-services/tmsl/tabular-model-scripting-language-tmsl-reference) based on the [ValueFilterBehavior](/dotnet/api/microsoft.analysisservices.tabular.model.valuefilterbehavior) property.
 For more details, visit: [Value filter behavior](/power-bi/transform-model/value-filter-behavior).

 #### Selection expressions for calculation groups